 When facility managers at Ohio State University (OSU), one of the nation’s largest campuses, set out to build a new state-of-the-art recreational facility, they undertook one of the largest, most complex college facility projects in the country.
 Their search for components that balanced outstanding durability, accessibility and high aesthetic value led them to select a variety of products from DORMA Architectural Hardware.

 Edgewood is an independent liberal arts institution in Madison, Wisconsin.
-Opened in 2007, its new four-story residence provides an example of environmental sustainability as well as a comfortable home to 168 students.
+Its 72,000 sq ft, four-story residence provides an example of environmental sustainability as well as a comfortable home to 168 students.
 From the outset, Dominican Hall was designed and built to meet Leadership in Energy and Environmental Design (LEED®) points and has become the first college or university residence in Wisconsin to receive Silver Certification.

 At the £55 million new-build Bideford College in Devon, careful selection of sustainable materials was of the utmost importance to help the building achieve a BREEAM rating of ‘Excellent’.
 When choosing solutions to control the numerous doors throughout the building, product lifecycle and longevity were important to help create a sustainable and low maintenance building.
 To achieve this, a comprehensive range of products from DORMA was specified.

 When it came to the construction of a new £8.5 million Education and Enterprise (Eden) Centre at Europe’s only ecumenical University, architects Halsall Lloyd Partnership required 21st century design features that had performance, durability and aesthetics in mind.

 Schools and universities count among the most important buildings – whether private or municipal – of any metropolis.
 And architecture in this field too is undergoing something of a revolution, because people have become aware that good buildings promote the learning process.